ravidas07/Enhanced_Calculator-Py/README.md

 - Displays results directly in the entry field.
 - Improved layout for better user experience.

+## Usage
+* Click the buttons to input numbers and operations.
+* Press the "=" button to calculate the result.
+* Use the "C" button to clear the current input.

 ## Requirements

 - Python 3.x